Doll: Industrial era

+Modern era

 With the introduction of computers and the Internet, virtual and online dolls appeared.
 These are often similar to traditional paper dolls and enable users to design virtual dolls and drag and drop clothes onto dolls or images of actual people to play dress up.
 These include KiSS, Stardoll and Dollz.

 Also with the advent of the Internet, collectible dolls are customized and sold or displayed online.
 Reborn dolls are vinyl dolls that have been customized to resemble a human baby with as much realism as possible.
 They are often sold online through sites such as eBay.
-Asian ball-jointed dolls (BJDs) are cast in synthetic resin in a style that has been described as both realistic and influenced by anime.
+Asian ball-jointed dolls (BJDs) are cast in polyurethane synthetic resin in a style that has been described as both realistic and influenced by anime.
 Asian BJDs and Asian fashion dolls such as Pullip and Blythe are often customized and photographed.
 The photos are shared in online communities.